Family Governance: Making it Work for Your Family

 Preparing the next generation for inherited wealth can be very challenging but can be successfully accomplished by identifying the hurdles that hold parents back from proceeding with this important step and encouraging them to find a way that works best for them and their children.
 My story of the 90-year-old father afraid to talk to the 70-year-old child about inheritance details may be an extreme example, but regardless of the ages of those involved, waiting will not help families achieve their desired outcomes.

-• Buying hours on a jet card
+• Purchased hours on card for private jet flights

-• Considering fractional ownership
+• Fractional ownership

-• Purchasing or leasing a jet
+• Purchasing or leasing a personal jet

 1. How many trips do you take per year?